65 Reasons Why MPs Should Stop Brexit

 49. “The election of Trump has transformed Brexit from a risky decision into a straightforward disaster.”

 - Donald Trump is a destabilising influence on the world economic and political landscape.
-In an article for the Financial Times Gideon Rachman argues that Trump is a disaster for Brexit because the UK can no longer rely on the US for support because Trump’s vision and policies are at odds with Theresa May’s strategy and values.
+In an article for the Financial Times Gideon Rachman argues that Trump is a disaster for Brexit.
+The UK can no longer rely on the US for support because Trump’s vision and policies are at odds with Theresa May’s strategy and values.

-- Donald Trump is the most protectionist US president since the 1930s and any trade deal would probably require major concessions on the NHS and agriculture.
+- Donald Trump is the most protectionist US president since the 1930s.
+Any trade deal would probably require major concessions on the NHS and agriculture.
 This is the opposite of May’s vision of . “global Britain” being a champion of free trade.
 May is also a firm supporter of NATO and the UN whilst Trump as twice referred to NATO as obsolete and wants to drastically cut funding for the UN.
-Trump would also like to see the break-up of the EU whilst May wants to see the EU prosper as it is our biggest trading partner.
+Trump would also like to see the break-up of the EU.
+Whilst May wants to see the EU prosper as it is our biggest trading partner.

 - Given our very different values and outlook on the world this is not the time to break free from the EU.
 We should be seeking stability within the EU rather than risking an uncertain future with a closer relationship with the US.
 Stop Brexit so that the UK doesn’t need to rely on the US for a trade deal when Trump has also agreed he wants to negotiate a trade deal with EU.